genryjiang/qnx-setup/README.md

  ## Deploying Applications/Code to a QNX Target
  In the QNX Extension on the side bar of VSCode there is a QNX Targets section which would allow us to either create/run/connect to a QNX Target. **This only really works if the QNX Target has an IP Address**, and is not recommended for use unless your QNX Target has a working IP Address.
 To get a IP address to the VM in WSL, its really messy and might require a reboot of your entire system, so it is not recommended to use these features of the QNX Toolchain on VSCode :(

- Instead, we will be creating a QNX Target on a VM (QEMU), and deploying our code, and using SCP to copy this code over to the VM to run.
-QEMU was mainly chosen because of its ability to run QNX on aarch64 (which is most similar to a real-world scenario).
+ Instead, we will be creating a QNX Target on a VM (QEMU).
+QEMU was mainly chosen because of its ability to run QNX on aarch64 (most if not all of our boards that we will run QNX on will be ARM-based rather than x86_64 based).

 ## Download QEMU
 ### macOS